Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 After a bit of experimentation, I found a way to solve this problem elegantly by using an approach similar to the [_fluent interface_](https://en.wikipedia.org/wiki/Fluent_interface) design pattern, except applied in relation to types instead of objects.
 The design I arrived at features a domain-specific language that allows consumers to resolve the type they need by "configuring" it in a sequence of logical steps.

-In this article, I will show what this approach is all about, how it helped me solve my original issue, as well as some other scenarios where I think it may be useful.
+In this article, I will show what this approach is all about, what relation it has to fluency, and how you can use it to design cleaner generic types.

 ## Fluent interfaces